olegknyazev/GameTablesDocs/getting_started.md

 * `Balance_Original_GoogleSheets` imports from the Balance_Original Google Sheets document
 * `Balance_Alternative_GoogleSheets` imports from the Balance_Alternative Google Sheets document

 By default the example has the Original balance variant applied.
-You may open either a CSV or GoogleSheets version with Alternatie balance variant and click the *Import Data* button in the Inspector.
+You may open either a CSV or GoogleSheets version with Alternatie balance variant and click the *Apply Game Table* button in the Inspector.
 Then run the game again and see how the gameplay is changed.